Key Man Clause in Contracts and Investments

 Using key man clauses in your investment business isn't required.
 However, it's a good idea and becoming better all the time.
 If you are considering creating or revising your clauses, UpCounsel offers plenty of free legal resources, including an employment contract template and a confidentiality agreement template.

-If you need help with writing or changing your employment contracts to add a key man clause, UpCounsel can help.
+If you need help with key man clause, UpCounsel can help.
 You can post your legal need to get free custom quotes from our marketplace which connects companies with some of the best lawyers in the business, including graduates of Yale and Harvard and law firms that have worked with major companies such as Menlo Ventures, Airbnb, and Google.